robin-raymond/zax.io/warnings-errors.md

     * a syntax error was found
 * `output-failure`
     * an attempt to generate output or copy an asset to the output failed
+    * name=`$file$` - the file name that could not be created or updated

 ### Forcing the compiler to issue a warning

-A `warning` can forcefully be issued by the compiler by using the `[[warning="<message>", <optional-registered-warning-name>]]` compiler directive.
+A `warning` can forcefully be issued by the compiler by using the `[[warning="<message>", <optional-registered-warning-name>, name=<opt-name>, value=<opt-value>, name, value...]]` compiler directive.
 If the compiler compiles-in a `warning` directive, the compiler will display the warning and continue to compile.
 A compiler warning may optionally include one of the built-in warning names or declare a custom warning name with a `x-` prefix.

+The optional `name` and `value` are any arguments that are part of the error message to display.
+The `name` value is looked up in the string and substituted with the `value`.
+Multiple `name` and `value` pairs may exist.

 ````zax
 if sizeof Integer > 4 {